This is an experimental feature and will evolve based on community feedback.

 @run_with_context

-if self._phrase in last_message.text:
+if self._phrase in last_step:

-await input.memory.add(
+await state.memory.add(

 AssistantMessage(